Replacement Parts

 - A cross reference to a large manufacturer's part that can be purchased at automotive or industrial suppliers.

-- A cross reference to a reproduction part manufacturer.
+- A cross reference to a reproduction part vendor.

-For reproduction parts, I have included links to manufacturer information.
-This is not an endorsement of the manufacturer.
-In many cases my dealings with the manufacturer have been limited to examining their catalog.
+For reproduction parts, I have included links to vendor information.
+This is not an endorsement of the vendor.
+In many cases my dealings with the vendor have been limited to examining their catalog.

 Subassembly Entries